rage/programming-23/data/part-10/2-access-modifiers.md

 <programming-exercise name='Secret magic potion' tmcname='part10-06_secret_magic_potion'>

-The exercise template contains a class definition for a `MagicPotion` which allows you to save a recipe for a magic potion.
+The exercise template contains the class definition for a `MagicPotion` which allows you to save a recipe for a magic potion.
 The class definition contains a constructor along with the methods

 * `add_ingredient(ingredient: str, amount: float)` and
 * `print_recipe()`